Rosy (film): Production

 In November 2015, it was announced Nat Wolff had been cast in the film, with Jess Bond directing from a screenplay she wrote, while Jonathan Schwartz served as a producer.
-In March 2016, it was announced Sky Ferreira had joined the cast of the film in an undisclosed role but she had dropped out later for unknown reasons.
+In March 2016, it was announced that Sky Ferreira had joined the cast of the film in an undisclosed role, but she later dropped out for unknown reasons.

 Release

 The film was released on July 17, 2018, by The Orchard.